Shipping & Mailing

-Just a few decades ago, a business could purchase a mailing product, set it up, and then walk away from it, according to Tom Ryan, Director of Product Marketing, SMB Global Mailing & Solutions at Pitney Bowes.
+Just a few decades ago, a business could purchase a mailing product, set it up, and then walk away from it, according to Tom Ryan, Director of Product Marketing, Global Sending Technology Solutions at Pitney Bowes.
 Businesses viewed franking machines similar to how they might now view a telephone – the product would complete one specific mailing task and then fade into the background of the day-to-day operations.

 Now though, digital franking machines have the ability to fulfil an integrated, complete range of mailing tasks, from folding and inserting to tracking and accounting.
 And these functions are now enhanced with real-time capabilities through Internet connectivity.

 What about your business?
 Is your digital franking machine capable of these functions, or is it just too slow, too limited or too disconnected?

 Here are five common limitations of older mailing technology, and how you can upgrade: